Skip to main content

 When a goal cannot be met, contracting officers expect evidence you tried — solicitations sent, responses received, and why awards did or did not happen.
 See good-faith effort documentation.

-File Individual Subcontract Reports (ISR) and Summary Subcontract Reports (SSR) in eSRS.
+File Individual Subcontract Reports (ISR) and Summary Subcontract Reports (SSR) through SAM.gov Subcontracting Plan Reporting.
 Clean category data makes filing painless — see ISR & SSR data prep.

 Watch limitations on subcontracting